groove-x/gazebo_skeleton_visual_model_plugin/README.md

 ### Plugin Setting in Xacro Format

-Plugin settings are used to map xacro joints to collada bones.
+Plugin settings are used to map xacro joints to Collada bones.

 ```xml
 <gazebo>